nmfs-fish-tools/nmfspalette/README.md

 ![](figure/default_plot-1.png)<!-- -->

-`scale_fill_nmfs` requires a named argument for now, this is an example using the “crustacean” palette
+`scale_fill_nmfs` does not have a default and therefore requires a named argument for now, this is an example using the “crustacean” palette

 ``` r
 ggplot(mpg, aes(manufacturer, fill = manufacturer)) +